 Again, the big benefit of using a spray is that I can hold my kid’s hair (or swimsuit straps) while I spray with one hand.
 With lotions and creams, you most definitely need to use two hands.
 It’s this convenience that I like.
 There are some reviews saying it doesn’t work well, but that has never been my experience.

 * There is a concern about using sprays with nano-particles on children because they could be inhaled.
-This formulation is non-nano — but regardless, make sure your child doesn’t inhale it (or any other sprays, for that matter).
+This formulation is non nano zinc oxide — but regardless, make sure your child doesn’t inhale it (or any other sprays, for that matter).

 FYI — There are lots of good sunblocks out there, but many of them are only available through specialty websites.
 Do you have one you love?
 Please leave a comment below, thanks!